Peter Jervis

-Peter Jervis (1931–2015), was a male swimmer who competed for England.
+Peter Jervis (1931 – 29 June 2015), was a male swimmer who competed for England.

-Swimming career
+Biography

-He represented England and won a silver medal in the 220 yards breaststroke at the 1954 British Empire and Commonwealth Games in Vancouver, Canada.
+Jervis represented the English team at the 1954 British Empire and Commonwealth Games held in Vancouver, Canada, where he won the silver medal in the 220 yd breaststroke event.
 It took the seven judges 18 minutes to determine that Jack Doms had touched home first to deny Jervis the gold.